Skip to content

 Results and formatting

-# Save results
+# Save results for a single run

 nw run device1 system_info --store-results

-nw run device1 system_info --store-results --results-format json --results-dir ./maintenance
+nw run device1 system_info --store-results --results-dir ./maintenance

-# Adjust output styling
+# Adjust output styling for help/readability

 nw info device1 --output-mode raw